jlnmrchnd/Old/readme.md

 # USER OBJECTIVES:
-Appealing images
+Appealing images of pets at their best
 Relevant information on pet ownership, grouped by animal type
-Simple navigation by characteristic of choice (to be improved in future editions using JavaScript) Signup form for updates / newsletter
+Simple navigation by characteristic of choice (to be improved in future editions using JavaScript)
-The option to upload images of your own pet to the gallery page FAQ section for quick reference
+Form allowing users to join the mailing list, ask a question, or upload an image of their pet to the gallery page FAQ section for quick reference

 # UX DESIGN: